 Nikisha Williams was nominated for Leading Actress in a Musical at the 2016 Memphis Ostrander Awards for her performance as Felicia Farrell in Memphis the Musical.
 Nikisha also won Best Female Actor in her performance as Felicia Farrell at the 2017 Diversity on Stage and Film awards.

 Nikisha is the winner of Season 12's So You Think You Can Belt competition held at the West End Lounge in New York City.
-She will also be featured in the next season of Articulate, where her story of fusing performance with her survival job will air on PBS.

 In September 2017, Nikisha joined the cast of the Broadway national tour The Color Purple as a female swing and Celie understudy.The tour traveled across the U.S. from October 2017 to August 2018.